Xannadoo/carbon-cost-kaggle/WeeklyMeetings.md

 	* Found that mammograms data has different structure on data_shares.
 Attempting to make dataframes work.
 * We have results from pretraining in the Kaggle team's pipeline1.
 * Fixed error in CarbonTracker
+* Downloaded meta data from Kaggle and begun trying to work out what is useful (and what the various datasets actually include; there are no descriptions)

 #### What did you struggle with?
 * We still have error's making some of the dataframes for Dovile's project.
 We cannot train until the dataframes are made.